sfwydyc/my-rocketqa/README.md

 #### `model.encode_para(para: List[str], )`

-Given a list of passages and their titles (optional), returns the representations encoded by model.
+Given a list of passages and their corresponding titles (optional), returns vector representations encoded by model.

 #### `model.matching(query: List[str], para: List[str], )`

-Given a list of queries and passages (titles), returns their matching scores (inner product of their representations).
+Given a list of queries and passages (and titles), returns their matching scores (inner product of their representations).

 ---